himoose/user-docs/docs/features/llm-beacon.md

 ### 5. Context for Optimization
 By seeing **what AI says when you're NOT mentioned**, you can:
-- Identify content gaps
-- Understand what angles AI prefers
-- Create content that increases mention probability
+- Use the **AEO** tools (SEO mode), or **Improve a Page** (Marketer mode) to get specific actions to take

 ---

 ## Tips for best results

-- **Use natural, conversational prompts**: Write queries as real people ask them, not keyword strings
+- **Think of LLM tracking as Topic Tracking**: Write queries as real people ask them, try to avoid using a query to broad like "dogs"
 - **Track buyer-intent queries**: Focus on prompts potential customers would use when researching solutions
-- **Start with 2-3 platforms**: Conserve credits by tracking the most important platforms (AI Overview, ChatGPT)
+- **Start with 2-3 platforms**: Conserve credits by tracking the most important platforms (AI Overview, Gemini, ChatGPT)
 - **Check competitors' prompts**: Add prompts where competitors are mentioned to understand their AI visibility strategy
-- **Publish content addressing the query**: If you're not mentioned, create comprehensive content directly answering the prompt
+- **Publish content addressing the query topic**: If you're not mentioned, use the Hi, Moose AEO tools, Topic Authority Generator, Podcast Generator, FAQs, and Key Points, to optimize content for better AI visibility
-- **Include your domain visibly**: AI systems often cite pages with clear branding and URLs
 - **Run on-demand checks after publishing**: Published new content?
 Run a fresh check to see if AI picked it up
 - **Monitor weekly for trends**: Watch how visibility changes over weeks—this shows if your content strategy is working
 - **Study competitor citations**: See who's being mentioned and analyze their content to identify winning strategies
-- **Use specific prompts**: "Best CRM for real estate teams" performs better than generic "CRM software"
-- **Leverage AI Overview insights**: If no AI Overview exists, you have less competition from Google's AI
-- **Rotate prompts monthly**: Delete low-priority prompts and test new ones to maximize credit usage
+- **Consider off-site optimization**: Not currently supported on Hi, Moose.
+LLMs often cite user-generated content sites like StackOverflow, Reddit, Forums, YouTube, etc. Explore ways you can add to the conversation on these platforms, do not spam, but add meaningful contributions.
+If there is a natural place to introduce your brand, do so transparently and honestly.
+Make sure to follow the community guidelines to avoid the ban hammer.

+Another opportunity may exist on reviews like G2, Capttera, and TrustPilot.
+These are great sources for third-party validation that LLMs often cite.

+Also, look for affiliate sites that have published "best of" listicles.
+Depending on the site, these are sometimes cited heavily and potentially a great opportunity for LLM inclusion.
+As you use LLM Beacon, look at the domains that are being cited to determine if there may be partnership opportunities.

 ---